Steve W. Dunn - Educational Consultant

 Interested in learning more?

-"Steve's spelling program has had a huge impact on my students' ability to decode and encode unknown words.
+"Steve's word work program has had a huge impact on my students' ability to decode and encode unknown words.
 His program teaches them lifelong strategies to become stronger readers.
 My students have not only become stronger readers as a result of Steve's program, their writing and vocabulary use has dramatically improved, as well. "

 4th grade teacher

-"Steve's spelling program has strengthened my students' knowledge of both phonics and spelling.
+"Steve's word work program has strengthened my students' knowledge of both phonics and spelling.
 It has given them an understanding of onset and rime as well as the ability to use them effectively in reading and writing.
 Their vocabulary increased as new words were introduced with each word family.
 Practice with many spelling patterns has given my students the confidence to spell new words on their own."

 1st grade teacher